- Houston Utility Assistance: Find Help To Pay Your Light Bill

 3. TXU Energy Utility Assistance Program

-TXU helps low income clients by offering an Energy Assistance Program.
-The qualifications are pretty straight forward because essentially anyone receiving the following benefits qualify:
+TXU helps low-income clients by offering an Energy Assistance Program.
+The requirements are pretty straight forward because essentially anyone receiving the following benefits qualifies:

 - SNAP Benefits

 Once you submit your SNAP or Medicaid information TXU will enroll you into the program and see your utility bill discount in about 2 billing cycles.

-For a complete list of answers to any questions you have paying your bill, you can see the TXU Frequently Asked Questions page.
+For a complete list of answers to any questions you have about paying your bill, you can see the TXU Frequently Asked Questions page.

 4. Green Mountain Energy Utility Assistance Program

-Green Mountain Energy customers in Houston can utilize the following programs to help with their light bill.
+Green Mountain Energy customers in Houston can utilize the following programs to find aid for an outstanding electricity bill.

 Energy Payment Extensions